fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Allah Almighty did not leave this sincere supplication unanswered and sent a descendant of Ismael, the prophet Muhammad ﷺ, , the chief of the prophets to the world.
 The Pride of the Universe ﷺ  proclaimed this truth as,

-> "I am the supplication of my forefather Ibrahim (pbuh)."
+> "I am the supplication of my forefather Ibrahim ﷺ  ."
 > Ibn Hisham, Sira: 1/175; Tabari, Tarikh: 2/128.

 ### The Black Stone